Committee on Theater & Performance Studies

-Heidi Coleman has worked professionally as a director and dramaturg in New York City and San Francisco as well as Chicago.
+Heidi Coleman (Senior Lecturer) has worked professionally as a director and dramaturg in New York City and San Francisco as well as Chicago.
 She has collaborated with Anne Bogart, Andrei Serban, Tina Landau, Frank Galati, and Tony Kushner; taught in Columbia University’s Theater MFA and English departments; and most recently participated in Steppenwolf’s First Look Series.
 At the University Theater she has curated the New Work Week and initiated the summer arts residency program, Summer Inc., and co-curated the University of Chicago Presidential Fellows in the Arts Program as well as the TAPS Commissioning Project.
 Her work focuses on the integration of theory and practice, in both artistic and programmatic arenas.